 In the Philippines, religious conflict and natural disasters have caused suffering for millions of Filipino children.
 This program provides care for children who are victims of the Covid-19 virus and other disasters.
 Inter-faith cooperation teaches students the value of teamwork and unity.
-We provide face masks, basic foods, clean water and hygiene.
-In response to the Covid-9 crisis, we are currently providing protection, hand-wash, and nutrition programs for more than 3,000 children.
+We provide face masks, basic food, clean water, and hygiene.
+In response to the Covid19 crisis, we are currently providing PPE's, hand-washing supplies, and nutrition programs for more than 3,000 children.

 The long-term impact of this program empowers Christian and Muslim communities to learn from each other and overcome damage caused by the viral pandemic.
 Asia America Initiative serves as a bridge for action.
 Our social media facilitates transparent communication and dispels fear and myths that alienate communities who feel alone and abandoned.
 Starting with children, positive interaction and equal treatment of various cultural groups by AAI facilitates mutual respect and inspiration.